The Masters 2024: Tiger Woods faces fresh physical test and marathon Friday after delays at Augusta National

 It will be first time Woods has played more than 18 holes on the same day in tournament competition since November 2019, when he played 29 holes during a lengthy Sunday ahead of completing a record-equalling 82nd PGA Tour title the following day.

-There were encouraging signs from his efforts through 13 holes on Thursday, however, with the five-time winner of The Masters one under par overnight.
+There were encouraging signs from his efforts through 13 holes on Thursday, however, with the five-time winner of The Masters heading into day two on one under and six off the lead. .

-In hugely testing, windy conditions on the opening day in Augusta, Woods carded birdies at the par-four first and par-five eighth, with his one bogey coming at the par-three fourth, while some fine wedge work late in the day prevented any further dropped shots.
+In hugely testing, windy conditions on the opening day, Woods carded birdies at the par-four first and par-five eighth, with his one bogey coming at the par-three fourth, while some fine wedge work late in the day prevented any further dropped shots.

-"It was one of the most tricky days that I've ever been a part of," Woods told reporters.
-"The wind was all over the place.

 Bryson DeChambeau holds a one-shot lead over Scottie Scheffler after day one, setting the clubhouse target with a seven-under 65 after a run of five birdies in a six-hole stretch.